 Existing law creates the Commission on School Funding and establishes the duties of the Commission.
 (NRS 387.1246, 387.12463) Section 12 of this bill requires the Commission to: (1) review and propose any necessary revisions to the method of calculating the percentage of at-risk pupils in this State; and (2) select a third party to verify such methods and to submit a report containing the findings and recommendations for using a different method.
 Section 62 of this bill authorizes the Commission to request the drafting of not more than 1 legislative measure for a regular session.
 Section 63 of this bill applies existing provisions governing the drafting of such measures to the drafting of a legislative measure pursuant to section 62.
 Section 81 of this bill directs the Commission to conduct an interim study concerning certain subjects relating to school funding.

 Existing law creates the Early Childhood Literacy and Readiness Account and authorizes the Department to award grants to school districts, sponsors of charter schools and nonprofit organizations to support early childhood literacy and readiness programs.
 (NRS 387.1271-387.1277) Existing law additionally requires the Department, to the extent money is available, to award grants to school districts, sponsors of charter schools and nonprofit organizations to support prekindergarten programs.
-(NRS 387.652) Section 13 of this bill: (1) extends eligibility to receive grants to support early childhood literacy and readiness programs to institutions within the Nevada System of Higher Education and private, for-profit organizations; and (2) expands the categories of children served by such a program.
+(NRS 387.652) Section 13 of this bill: (1) extends eligibility to receive grants to support early childhood literacy and readiness programs to institutions within the Nevada System of Higher Education; and (2) expands the categories of children served by such a program.
 Section 13.5 of this bill creates similar provisions for grants to support prekindergarten programs.

 Existing law makes certain requirements governing the minimum number of days in a school year.
 (NRS 388.090) Section 15.5 of this bill requires each school year to contain at least 4 days of professional development for elementary school staff and prescribes the focus of such professional development.